How & Why to Teach English in Japan in 2026

 The job role is called Assistant Language Teacher or Assistant English Teacher (abbreviated to ALT or AET).

-These jobs do not require a Japanese teacher’s license as the role is limited to only English lessons.
+These jobs do not require a Japanese teacher’s license, as the role is limited to only English lessons.
 Still, the assistant language teacher would be linked to a teacher with a teaching license.

 For instance, an instructor’s visa or other specific qualifications will vary from one institution to another.

-The opportunity would be one to experience with many benefits.
+The opportunity would offer many benefits.

 ESL teachers in Japan